NabeelGhalib/cyclistic-case-study/README.md

 There were none.

-By knowing the days I can know total trips for every day of the week.
+7.Finding total rides for every day of the week.

 ```sql